Lawsuit Continues - Environmental Impact Report (EIR) and Entitlements Remain

 - Voted to issue a second Request For Proposals (RFP) for "YWCA Adaptive Reuse and New Civic Center Development Opportunities"

-- Currently, the second RFP seeks project proposals for the two sites immediately north and south of Holly Street, and west of Garfield Avenue and City Hall
+- Currently, the city is reviewing developer proposals received in response to the second RFP for the two sites immediately north and south of Holly Street, and west of Garfield Avenue and City Hall

 The site south of Holly is the YWCA property consisting of the entire block, and the site north of Holly, on the formally YMCA block, is commonly known as the Pasadena Water and Power site